 In order to study the effects of the European sovereign debt crisis through the lens of the theory, we calibrated the model and used it to perform a series of exercises that shed light on the implications of the current US regulatory framework for the extent of shock transmission.
 Our most important finding clarifies the relationship between global banks' organizational structure and shock transmission.
 We show that subsidiarization isolates a global bank's balance sheets by location; hence, subsidiarization minimizes contagion.
-However, subsidiarization is associated with a limited internal capital market between parent and affiliate, so that the parent does not have instruments to dampen the global effect of shocks, resulting in possible reorganizations and exits from the foreign market.
-Conversely, branching can take advantage of an internal capital market within the corporation and by smoothing the shock's effect across countries, reduces its global impact.
+However, subsidiarization is associated with a limited internal capital market between parent and affiliate, so that the parent does not have instruments to dampen the global effect of shocks, resulting in possible reorganizations and exits from the foreign market, especially when shocks are severe.
+Conversely, branching can take advantage of an internal capital market within the corporation and -by smoothing the effect of a shock across countries- reduce its global impact.